Nikon 7x50 IF WP SP (Prostar) Review

 The Zeiss 7x42 FLs are an increasingly rare breed – a modern 7x binocular.
 It’s interesting to summarise their differences from the Prostars here.

-· The Victory FLs have a much wider field of view – an extra ten degree apparent, more than one degree true.
+· The Victory FLs have a much wider field of view – an extra ten degrees apparent, more than one degree true

-· The Victorys have high-fluoride glas in the lenses and false colour is much better controlled.
+· The Victorys have high-fluoride glass in the lenses and so false colour is better controlled

-· The Victory FLs seem almost as bright to my older eyes.
+· The Victory FLs seem to go almost as deep on the night sky, due to my older eyes

-· Brightness is similar, perhaps even better in the Victorys which use special prisms that transmit as much light as the Prostars’ porros.
+· Daytime brightness is similar, because the Victorys use special prisms that transmit as much light as the Prostars’ porros

-· The Prostars generate more perfectly pinpoint stars.
+· The Prostars display more perfectly pinpoint stars

 Apparently, many years ago, a reviewer in a famous magazine called these “the connoisseurs’ astronomy binocular”; I’d have to agree.
 However, the fact that they are a near-perfect 7x50 doesn’t mean that they are the perfect binoculars for you.
 A good 10x50 would be a better general purpose astronomy binocular, if your interests include smaller DSOs (like planetary nebulae and globular clusters) and casual looks at the Moon.
 This is especially true if you live under light-polluted skies.

 If you do want to enjoy low magnification viewing, with a wide field and steady view, a modern 7x42 will perform identically, unless you are under 40, and will be much less tiring to heft.

 Having said all that, if you are young enough to use the full 7mm exit pupil and you have access to really dark skies, these are a superb tool for sweeping star fields and will go very deep in terms of limiting magnitude.
 They will last forever and you can leave them to your kids.